 March 1st 2018, Deborah Mullins, Kathryn Portelli and Marianne Bradman started Art on Piper Inc in Kyneton to showcase the artworks of locals.
-By 2020, we had 20 renting exhibitors plus the Kyneton Art Group, a monthly changing guest artist in a brightly lit feature room and a patron supporting our plans.
+By 2020, we had 23 renting exhibitors plus a monthly changing guest artist in a brightly lit feature room and a patron supporting our plans.

 Kathryn sells jewellery, small murals, Thunder Eggs (suitable for outdoors) plus gift boxed legging/pendant pair ups.

-Themes change monthly and during November Echo Echo was our inspiration in murals and pendants.
+Themes change monthly with nature often being the inspiration in murals and pendants.

 September saw a black, white and red theme and 'We Love Australia' showcased a native colour scheme